stanete/stanete.github.io/_posts/2021-01-09-system-design-101.md

 ![](/images/system_design_complete.png)

 In the diagram you can see a bunch of monoliths: one for the frontend and other for the backend.
-I still need to talk about the implications of having multiple services talking to each other when breaking the monoliths, backends for frontend, microfrontends or server side rendering.
-In next posts I will cover those and other topics such as multiple data centers, virtual private networks or sharding.
+Read [the second post](/system-design-102) in which I talk about the implications of having multiple services talking to each other when breaking the monoliths, backends for frontend, microfrontends or server side rendering.
+In next posts I will cover other topics such as multiple data centers, virtual private networks or sharding.

 [Share this post on 🐦 twitter](https://twitter.com/intent/tweet?text={{page.title}}&url={{site.url}}{{page.url}}&via={{site.twitter_username}}&related={{site.twitter_username}}) or subscribe to my newsletter **With a grain of salt** and receive an email with updates from time to time.